Cheating on Exams: Other Forms

 If blue-books or green-books are used, some students may be tempted to bring in ones that have already been written in prior to the exam.
 This can be prevented by insisting on blank blue- or green-books, collecting all of them before the exam starts, and redistributing them randomly among the students to use during the exam.
 Alternatively the exam proctor can tell all students, just before the exam starts, to X out a particular page in their blue- or green-books and not write on it during the exam.

-Students have been known to recruit others who are better versed in the exam topic to take their test for them (“ringers”).
+Students have been known to recruit others who are better versed in the exam topic to take their test for them (sometimes called “ringers”).
 To prevent this, advise students in advance that they will be required to show identification on the day of the test.
 When students arrive to take the test, check their identification.
-Or ask students to sit in groups according to discussion or lab section, and have each GSI take roll for their own section.
+Or ask students to sit in groups according to discussion or lab section and have each GSI take roll for their own section.

 If you determine that a student very likely did cheat, you need to follow through to some kind of resolution.
 This is dealt with on the Teaching Guide page If You Encounter Academic Misconduct.